 e) the qualifications and training (if any) required for persons doing the work to do it safely

-LGIS has developed safe work method books to assist you to complete your safe work method statements.
-To get your complimentary books, contact a member of our OSH Team on 08 9483 8888.
+LGIS has developed safe work method books to assist you to complete your pre-start meeting checklists and safe work method statements.
+To order hardcopy books, contact a member of our OSH Team on 08 9483 8888.

 Displaying OSH ensures your workers have the necessary information to allow them to work safely and efficiently.
 LGIS has developed Safety Boards that when installed allow you to promote your safety information and ensure it is readily available and accessible to your workers.
 With interchangeable clips and sleeves, using a safety board will ensure you provide the right information, at the right time, in the right way.